psahalot/tatva/readme.txt

 Widgets are a great way of adding extra content to your site and Tatva has a whole assortment of them.

-Main Sidebar: Appears in the sidebar on posts and pages except the optional Homepage template, which has its own widgets Blog Sidebar: Appears in the sidebar on the blog and archive pages only Single Post Sidebar: Appears in the sidebar on single posts only Page Sidebar: Appears in the sidebar on pages only
+Main Sidebar: Appears on all the pages, posts, archives Header Widget: Appears in the header right section Shop Sidebar: Appears on single product pages

-The Front Page Banner Widget areas are dynamic!
+The Home Featured Left & Right Widget areas are dynamic!
 You can use up to two of these and they'll magically space themselves out evenly.
-For example, if you only add widgets into the First Front Page Banner Widget Area, then it will expand the full width of the page.
-However, if you add widgets to both Front
+For example, if you only add widgets into the Home Featured Left Widget Area, then it will expand the full width of the page.
+However, if you add widgets to both
-Page Banner Widget areas, they'll magically space themselves out over two equal columns.
+Featured Left & Right Widget areas, they'll magically space themselves out over two equal columns.
-First Front Page Banner Widget: Appears in the banner area on the Front Page Second Front Page Banner Widget: Appears in the banner area on the Front Page
+Home Featured Left Widget: Appears in the left featured area on the Front Page Home Featured Right Widget: Appears in the right featured area on the Front Page

 The Front Page Widget areas are dynamic!
 You can use up to four of these and they'll magically space themselves out evenly.
-For example, if you only add widgets into the First Front Page Widget Area, then it will expand the full width of the page.
+For example, if you only add widgets into the Home #1  Widget Area, then it will expand the full width of the page.
 However, if you add widgets to all four Front Page Widget
 Areas, they'll magically space themselves out over four equal columns.
-First Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page Second Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page Third Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page Fourth Homepage Widget Area: Appears when using the optional homepage template with a page set as Static Front Page
+Home #1 Widget Area: Appears when using the optional frontpage template with a page set as Static Front Page Home #2 Widget Area: Appears when using the optional frontpage template with a page set as Static Front Page Home #3 Widget Area: Appears when using the optional frontpage template with a page set as Static Front Page Home #4 Widget Area: Appears when using the optional frontpage template with a page set as Static Front Page

+The Home Testimonial widet area appears below Home #1-#4 widget areas and can be used for displaying client testimonials or any other kind of content.

 The Footer Widget areas are dynamic!
 You can use up to four of these and they'll magically space themselves out evenly.
-For example, if you only add widgets into the First Footer Widget Area, then it will expand the full width of the page.
+For example, if you only add widgets into the Footer #1 Widget Area, then it will expand the full width of the page.
 However, if you add widgets to all four Footer Widget Areas, they'll magically space themselves out over four equal columns.
-First Footer Widget Area: Appears in the footer sidebar Second Footer Widget Area: Appears in the footer sidebar Third Footer Widget Area: Appears in the footer sidebar Fourth Footer Widget Area: Appears in the footer sidebar
+Footer #1 Widget Area: Appears in the footer sidebar Footer #2 Widget Area: Appears in the footer sidebar Footer #3 Widget Area: Appears in the footer sidebar Footer #4 Widget Area: Appears in the footer sidebar

 Custom Header